 The project will supply capacity and energy under long-term Power Purchase Agreements (PPAs) to the respective public utility companies that distribute electricity in the three countries in the Great Lakes Region, namely: (i) Régie de Production et Distribution d’Eau et d’Electricité of the Republic of Burundi (“REGIDESO”), Société Nationale d’Electricité of the Democratic Republic of Congo (“SNEL”), and Energy and Water Sanitation Authority of the Republic of Rwanda (“EWSA”) (collectively, the “Offtakers”).

 The contracting states may hold up to 30% of the equity in the form of preferred shares with a fixed dividend.
 The private partner will hold the majority in the project company and will have management control.
 Ruzizi III will be the first project in the region with this type of structure, and will be a flagship for private sector participation in infrastructure development in the region.
-It will not only provide low-cost, safe, and environmentally friendly electricity in a region suffering from a lack of energy, but is also expected to have a positive impact on future private sector investments.
+It will not only provide low-cost, safe, and environmentally friendly electricity in a region suffering from a lack of energy, but it is also expected to have a positive impact on future private sector investments.